hAlbertK/Credit_Suisse_sentiment_analysis/Crawler/README.md

 <p> The output should be two csv files.
 Need to specify parameters and the suspended stock list path in the news_crawler.py. </p>
 <p> The previous code is a better approach to this task I think.
 My implementation is kind of crappy and definitely needs to be be replaced. </p>

+## Note: Up to now(Sept 25), we don't have the suspended stock tickers.
+So I just used the suspension list on NASDAQ:  https://listingcenter.nasdaq.com/IssuersPendingSuspensionDelisting.aspx to test the code.

 #### TODO
 1. Work on the publish date of each article
 2. Get more articles from various websites